Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 - Using the VSCode text editor to manipulate Markdown, HTML, and CSS files
 - How to run GatorGrader in Docker to check a repository's correctness
 - How to use the Python programming language to run a local web server
-- An understanding of the characteristics, input, output, and behavior of linting and testing tools for web development
+- An understanding of the input, output, and behavior of linting and testing tools for web development
 - The benefits and drawbacks of performing linting and testing during web development